Working from home

 Full details of how to access Library resources and services can be found on our Service availability page, which is being updated regularly.

-We recognise that there is an issue about returning library books so we have renewed library books until 25 June 2021 and we will not be charging any fines.
+We recognise that returning library books is still difficult so we have renewed library books until 24 June 2022.
 If you have any concerns, we are happy to help.
 Please contact us through Library Chat or our online enquiry service.